How to Save Money on Gifts

 Let’s not kid ourselves.
+There is not a magic way to save money on gifts.
 There is no way to have an extensive gift list and buy the perfect gift all on a miniscule budget.
 In order to REALLY save TONS of money on gifts you have to do the following:

 - Give less gifts

 - Give smaller gifts.

 Those two should be the main focus when trying to cut down on holiday expenses.
 See if you can get anyone in your life to agree on a “no gift exchange” rule.
 Adults are usually more amenable to this type of agreement.
 Trying it with an 8 year old will probably backfire.